The market's uncertainty has left many companies with an uncomfortable and frustrating bloated feeling in their sales pipeline.

 Pre-pandemic, I reviewed over 500 proposals from various B2B sales organizations over the course of six months.
 These were all legitimate proposals, actually presented to a prospect or client.
 Based on those proposals, and the bloated pipeline many of you are experiencing today, here's some valuable insight on how to close more business.

-75% or More of Proposals Don’t Close
+75% of Sales Proposals Don’t Close

 Of the proposals I looked at, just over 75% never closed.
-I’ve learned that there are several reasons why proposals don’t close, and I will address them all below.
-Although there were several factors, one significant factor was present in almost all of the failed proposals: a focus on the product rather than the prospect’s need.
+Although there were several reasons why these proposals didn't close, one significant factor was present: a focus on the product rather than the prospect’s need.

 Let’s focus on improving your proposals and increasing your closing rate.